DavideDeMarchi/geolayer/docs/source/index.rst

 **geolayer** is a Python library for the simplified display of raster and vector datasets on the JRC BDAP (Big Data Analytics Platform)

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information

 .. note::